andersmurphy/andersmurphy-blog/resources/posts/2021-11-30-emacs-the-joy-of-reducing-workflow-friction-with-elisp.md

 Title: Emacs: the joy of reducing workflow friction with elisp

 Emacs is an interactive, self-documenting and extensible elisp interpreter.
 This makes it surprisingly enjoyable to extend.
-It goes something like this: you notice some friction when using a command, you use Emacs' self-documenting features to learn about the command, you investigate the source, you write some elisp, you evaluate it and you try the new and improved command out (all without even needing to restart Emacs).
+It goes something like this: you notice some friction when using a command, you use Emacs' self-documenting features to learn about the command, you investigate the source, you write some elisp, you evaluate it and you try the new and improved command out (all without ever having to restart Emacs).

 Over time you get more adventurous as your knowledge of Emacs and elisp grows.
 Your write commands that reach further, you put up with less and less friction after all this is your development environment why not make yourself at home?
 You've also somehow become surprisingly good at elisp.
 For me this is the magic of Emacs.